alphagov/govuk-rfcs/rfc-197-array-of-content-in-details.md

 In terms of governance, we also propose:

-1. A shared document in the Developer Docs, describing the different object types that can appear in `details.content[]`.
+1. A shared document in the [Content API docs](https://content-api.publishing.service.gov.uk/reference.html), describing the different object types that can appear in `details.content[]`.
 That way, all downstream consumers have a reference they can build against.
 1. Pact tests could be considered further down the line, when more object types are created, but are overkill at this stage.

 ### Beyond